 Okay, so I’m the first to admit that my kids are somewhat naughty, somewhat spoiled, and somewhat hard to handle.

-And an ABC article outlining a report done by prominent Australian psychologist, Dr. Michael Carr-Gregg brought these concerns to the light as he reported that Australian parents are “raising a generation of spoilt brats, because their parents are “crap” and “never say no”.
+And an ABC article outlining a report done by prominent Australian psychologist, Dr. Michael Carr-Gregg brought these concerns to light as he reported that Australian parents are “raising a generation of spoilt brats because their parents are “crap” and “never say no”.